DBraun/Faust-Tutorial/daisy_code/README.md

 # Faust to Daisy

-Let's introduce the [`faust2daisy`](https://github.com/grame-cncm/faust/tree/master-dev/architecture/daisy) tool.
-The source code is [here](https://github.com/grame-cncm/faust/blob/master-dev/tools/faust2appls/faust2daisy).
+Read the documentation for the [`faust2daisy`](https://github.com/grame-cncm/faust/tree/master-dev/architecture/daisy) tool.
+The source code is [here](https://github.com/grame-cncm/faust/blob/master-dev/tools/faust2appls/faust2daisy), but you shouldn't need to read it.

 The `faust2daisy` tool works for the entire Daisy microcontroller ecosystem, but we'll use it for the Pod.
 The Daisy ecosystem is only one of many destinations to which Faust can be deployed.
-For other examples, check out [Faust2appls](https://github.com/grame-cncm/faust/tree/master-dev/tools/faust2appls).
+For other examples, check out [faust2appls](https://github.com/grame-cncm/faust/tree/master-dev/tools/faust2appls).

 ## Pod